QaDeS/wrong/README.markdown

  to

-    BleuCheese.new.smell.should > 9000
+    BlueCheese.new.smell.should be > 9000

 and seriously, tell me which one more clearly describes the desired behavior.
 The object under test doesn't really have a `should` method, so why should it magically get one during a test?
-And in what human language is "should greater than" a valid phrase?

 ## Algorithm ##